12 Government Internships for High School Students

 Eligibility: High School Students

 Internships at Treasury give students the opportunity to collect, analyze and present policy data, as well as conduct research and summarize academic literature and news important for priority missions.
 This is a great program to build a solid foundation for a future career in government.
-Through these internships, you get the chance to gain research and analytical skills, and management and organizational skills through interactions with Treasury colleagues and other U.S. government agencies.
+As a participant in this government internship, you get the chance to gain research and analytical skills, and management and organizational skills through interactions with Treasury colleagues and other U.S. government agencies.
 You can choose to work in any one of the several offices that make up the Treasury Departmental Offices (headquarters).

 Cost: Fully-funded, no stipend provided